Bench Press Wrist Pain: Reasons, Symptoms, Prevention

 4. Your Grip is Too Wide

 This puts your wrist into a radially deviated position which may become painful.
-Your triceps are less involved with a very wide grip, and it often causes shoulder pain.
+Your triceps are less involved with a very wide grip, and it sometimes causes shoulder pain.
 However, you might be able to lift more weight because the bar travels a shorter distance.

 5. Using Too Much Weight